Dellonath/databases-snowflake-replication/README.md

 <h2>Querying logs</h2>

-This query will create a Temporary Stage that allows user analyze the logs stored in the cloud, helping the enginners to find failures root causes:
+This query will create a Snowflake's Temporary Stage that allows user analyze the logs stored in the cloud, helping the enginners to find failures root causes:
 ```sql
 CREATE OR REPLACE TEMP STAGE logs